hummat/easy-o3d/README.md

 In 3D data analysis, the term _registration_ usually refers to the process of aligning two partly overlapping point clouds such that the result is a merged version of the input.
 It is frequently used to obtain a 3D scan of a large scene by stitching together several smaller parts.
-In robotics however, we can use the same algorithms to register a 3D model of an object we want to manipulate to the part of the 3D scan (obtained through depth sensors) of the scene the robot operates in to find its pose in this scene.
+In robotics however, we can use the same algorithms to register a 3D model of an object (called `source`) we want to manipulate to the part of the 3D scan (obtained through depth sensors; called `target`) of the scene the robot operates in to find its pose in this scene.
 The pose of an object consists of its rotation and translation in some coordinate frame, typically the robots head frame, camera frame or world frame.

 ### A simple yet slightly contrived example
 TODO